rvaiya/keyd/man.md

 stderr, unless **-d** is supplied, in which case in which case log output will be stored in */var/log/keyd.log*.

+**NOTE**

+Becuase keyd modifies your primary input device it is possible to render your machine unusuable with a bad config file.
+If you find yourself in this situation the sequence *\<backspace\>+\<backslash\>+\<enter\>* will force keyd to terminate.
+If you are experimenting with the available options it is advisable to do so in a keyboard specific file (see CONFIGURATION) instead of directly in `default.cfg`, so it remains possible to plug in another keyboard unaffected by the changes.

 # OPTIONS

 **-m**: Run in monitor mode. (ensure keyd is not running to see untranslated events).